 The device is driven by a 27 MHz clock.
-Data can be output at 27 MHz or 54 MHz (on-board PLL) when $4\times$ oversampling is enabled.
-Also, the output filter requirements in $4\times$ oversampling and $2\times$ oversampling differ, as can be seen in Figure 8.
+Data can be output at 27 MHz or 54 MHz (on-board PLL) when 4× oversampling is enabled.
+Also, the filter requirements in 4× oversampling and 2× oversampling differ, as can be seen in the figure below.

 Figure 8.
-Output Filter Requirements in 4× Oversampling Mode
+Output Filter Requirements in 2× and 4× Oversampling Mode